Asrith16/ASIC-Design/README.md

 # ASIC-Design
-# Table of contents
-1. [Compiling a simple C program using GCC compiler]
-2.

 ---
 # Lab 1A:Create a simple C program to find the sum of the numbers from 1 to n.
 ### Step 1: